The Most Common Progression in Jazz

 If we are in the key of C major, the II chord will be Dm7, the V chord will be G7, and the I chord will be Cmaj7.
-My recommendation is to learn three things for each chord quality: chords, scales/modes, and arpeggios.
+My recommendation is that you learn these three parts for each chord quality: chords, scales/modes, and arpeggios.

 When you think of it that way, it's not so bad, huh?

 The great thing about this is that if you are able to master these three chord/scale qualities, you'll have actually done a lot of fretboard and theoretical work in the process!

 With that said, let's go ahead and get started.

 Is it really that simple?
 Well, in essence, yes.

 But if you want to sound like a real jazzer, keep reading.
 All three chords fall into one key and you can technically just play that one scale, but you wouldn't really be hitting all the changes and it wouldn't sound very "jazz."